What is this medication?

 This list may not describe all possible side effects.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-Store at room temperature between 15 and 30 degrees C (59 and 86 degrees F).
-After mixing, if not used immediately, refrigerate the product and use within 3 hours.
+Store unopened Extavia at room temperature between 20 and 25 degrees C (68 and 77 degrees F).
+Store unopened Betaseron between 2 and 30 degrees C (36 and 86 degrees F).
+After mixing, if not used immediately, refrigerate and use within 3 hours.
 Do not freeze.
-Throw away any unused diluted injection.
-Throw away any unused medicine after the expiration date.
+Get rid of any unused diluted injection after this time.
+Get rid of any unused medication after the expiration date.

 NOTE: This sheet is a summary.
 It may not cover all possible information.
 If you have questions about this medicine, talk to your doctor, pharmacist, or health care provider.